Collaborating with European Partners

 Spotlight on Erasmus+ Projects CDI has been involved in

-CDI were delighted to be able to partner with the Malta Anti Bullying Service on an Erasmus+ funded Small Scale Cooperation Project in 2024.
-The goal of this project is to support teachers, school leaders, and other education professionals in Ireland and Malta.
-It aims to enhance their skills in addressing bullying, resolving conflicts, and fostering a culture of inclusion and diversity in education.
+CDI was delighted to partner with the Malta Anti-Bullying Service on an Erasmus+-funded Small Scale Cooperation Project in 2024.
+The project’s goal was to support teachers, school leaders, and other education professionals in Ireland and Malta.
+It aimed to enhance their skills in addressing bullying, resolving conflicts, and fostering a culture of inclusion and diversity in education.

-The project aims to significantly increase the number of Restorative Practices trainers in both Malta and Tallaght, Ireland.
-Participating Irish teachers and existing RP Trainers associated with CDI in Ireland will gain advanced skills and knowledge in best practices for addressing bullying in schools.
-CDI, currently collaborating with 106 RP Trainers across Ireland, will disseminate the insights and learnings from this project to all trainers involved
+The project significantly increased the number of Restorative Practices trainers in both Malta and Tallaght, Ireland.
+Participating Irish and Maltese teachers gained advanced skills and knowledge in best practices for addressing bullying in schools.

 TReP (Professional Training in Restorative Practices)